scanakci/linux-on-litex-blackparrot/README.md

 ```
 Load the FPGA bitstream top.bit to your FPGA (you can use vivado hardware manager)

 This step will boot up LinuX after copying bbl to DRAM through UART.
 The whole process will take roughly 15 minutes.
+You can login with username `root` and password `blackparrot`.

 ## Generating the BBL manually
 If you need to generate a BBL from scratch, please follow these steps.